What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, increases energy efficiency and lowers CO2 emissions.
-It also will take less natural gas to generate the same volume of heat in comparison to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This decreases the extent of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to produce the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces